Last updated January 2024

 - Remember that employees may not be able to commit to evening events

-If employees must work after sunset at the office, then make arrangements so that they can take a break for iftar.
-This break should be long enough for them to break their fast, pray, and eat a full dinner.
+Individuals who are fasting often spend their evenings with family or their community.
+It is important not to penalize employees who are unable to commit to evening events.
+If employees need to work after sunset at the office, make arrangements for them to take a break for Iftar.
+This break should be long enough for them to break their fast, pray, and have a full dinner.

 - Make accommodations for Eid al-Fitr

-Be a fair Employer
+Be a Fair Employer